ABE Course Description

 - Apply for admissions, fianancial aid, and attend college.

 Classes are scheduled every fall, spring, and summer semesters, but you can begin studying at any time at your nearest learning center.
-When you are ready to pass the official tests, any learning center or the NMSU Testing Center will provide information concerning testing procedures.
-The cost for the entire battery is $50.00.
+When you are ready to pass the official tests, please contact your local center for more information on how to register for your exam.
+Additional information can be found on the web at:https://ged.com/ .
+The cost for the entire battery is $120.

-The official GED exam confirms that you have the basic skills taught in a four-year high school program.
+The official GED® exam confirms that you have the basic skills taught in a four-year high school program.
 The questions on the exam emphasize problem solving, critical thinking, and skills for the workplace and for higher education.
-There are five tests.
-In most cases, you will be given short reading passages to answer multiple choice questions, but there is a required written essay as Part 2 of the “Language Arts, Writing” exam.
+There are four tests.
 Graphic interpretation is a very important area in almost all the tests.

 Physics, chemistry, biology, and earth and space science.